flysolomac/project4/README.md

 1) Changed paint pizzas from 200 to 35 (4 rows of 8 cols)
 2) set document.queryselectorAll to 100
 3) compressed pizza.jpg image
-4) moved the dx function call outside of the for loop.
-The value only changes when the slider is moved it doesn't not need to be called more than once.
+4) removed dx function call outside of for loop function.
+The value only changes when the slider is moved it does not need to be called more than once.